seng438-winter-2022/seng438-a4-Mik-Ese/Assignment4-Report.md

 Equivalent Mutant are when the source code is modified via mutant testing, but they do not change the original functionality of the program.
 This means that this mutant will produce correct outputs and will survive the mutant testing, but it is not a bug, as it is equivalent to the original code.
 This mutant is mainly found in loops, when there is a condition to check when to break out of the loop.
 This was found in line 104 in DataUtilities.java, for the function clone.
 What this means to the overall mutation score is that it is realistically impossible to get a 100% score, as loops are essential in many programs.

 # A discussion of what could have been done to improve the mutation score of the test suites

+To improve the mutation scores of the test suite, more tests had to be added that would kill the corresponding mutants.
+For example, most our original test cases did not kill off the post-increment/decrement mutants.
+To fix this, we had to create new tests that could check if variables were updated after the line had completed.
+This was able to kill off most of these mutants.
+Other mutants also required new test cases that catered to specific behavior in order for them to be killed.

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing